d1vanov/libquentier/CodingStyle.md

         bool     m_countingEnabled;
     };

-Public class/struct member variables may skip this convention.
+Public class/struct member variables may skip `m_` prefix.

 Also, not a strict rule but a rule of thumb: use tabular indentation to keep the names of several member variables starting at the same column.
-That makes them slightly more readable.
+It makes them slightly more readable.

 ## Class methods / functions naming

-The first word in the name of a class method or a function should start from the lower case.
-If the name of method/function consists of just one word, the entire word should appear in the lower case.
+The first word in the name of a class method or a function should start from lower case.
+If the name of a method/function consists of just one word, the entire word should appear in the lower case.
 If the name of the method/function consists of several words, all the words but the first one should be capitalized, without underscores in between.
 For example:

     class MyClass
     {